Eager (novel): Reception

 Kirkus Reviews describe Eager as "The Jetsons in a lightweight dystopia." but also "While Eager’s adventure isn’t thrilling, his discoveries about life, formed through amusing conversations with virtual reality Socrates, are thought-provoking."
 A review posted to The Guardian.com called it "A very funny book and at one point a lesson in paranoia against technology."

 Sequels

-Two sequels were published Nephew (2005) and Eager and the Mermaid (2007).
+Two sequels were published; Eager's Nephew (2005) and Eager and the Mermaid (2007).